HarshitGupta29/Deformable-Tetrahedral-Meshes-with-Gaussian-Splats-for-Fast-Rendering/README.md

 6. **Processing Your Own Scenes**:
    Follow the instructions provided for using your images and converting them to suitable formats using `convert.py`.

+## Part 3: Installation Instructions for 3D-Chamfer-Loss-with-Mahalanobis-Distance
+Installation instructions can be found at the original repository: [HarshitGupta29/3D-Chamfer-Loss-with-Mahalanobis-Distance](https://github.com/HarshitGupta29/3D-Chamfer-Loss-with-Mahalanobis-Distance).
 ---

 *Note: This guide combines only the installation and setup aspects of both projects.
 For specific usage, training, and evaluation instructions, refer to the individual project documentation or README files.*